 INVESTMENT STRATEGY

 The investment universe is huge, the financial services industry is vast, and the choice of products we can buy to manage our wealth is overwhelming.
-This can make finding the best strategy for our investment needs quite difficult.
-Fortunately, the process is made much easier by learning what not to do and concentrating on the things that really matter.
+The key to successfully managing our investments is knowing what not to do and focusing on the things that really matter.

-Common perception equates the success of an investment strategy with outperformance of the markets.
-However, when it comes to managing our wealth, that does not seem to be a worthwhile endeavour.
-According to empirical evidence and always being mindful that past performance may not be indicative of future returns, most investment strategies that aim to pick individual stocks have underperformed the broader markets for decades.
-The question becomes why try to beat the markets when we can simply be the markets by investing in low-cost, passive index trackers?
+Common perception equates the success of an investment strategy with the outperformance of the markets.
+However, when it comes to managing our wealth that does not seem to be a worthwhile endeavour.
+According to many decades of empirical evidence, most investment strategies that aim to pick individual stocks have underperformed the broader markets for decades.
+The question becomes, why try to beat the markets when we can simply be the markets by investing in low-cost, passive index trackers?

 92%